 The Angular framework allows a developer to build Angular web apps faster and make them highly efficient due to the technical advantages offered by the framework.
 Below you can see the list of factors assisting programmers in faster development with Angular.

 - Differential Loading.
-The newest versions of Angular allow creating two kinds of bundles – the tools that contain code and all the resources required for efficient programming.
-To make the app browser compatible, one bundle is used for modern browsers that support ES2015+ and another one for older browsers that support ES5 JS version.
+The newest versions of Angular allow creating two kinds of bundles – the tools that contain code and the resources required for efficient programming.
+To make the app browser-compatible, one bundle is used for modern browsers that support ES2015+ and another one for older browsers that support ES5 JS version.
 With differential loading, browsers can load less code and polyfills, which makes the app more productive.

 - Large Developer Community.
 Angular is widely popular among developers throughout the world.
 Since the very first set of AngularJS, there has always been a powerful community around the framework.
 Angular specialists constantly contribute to the framework, share programming experience, discuss specific issues, and find ways to solve problems together.

 What makes Angular code logical, consistent, and easy to follow for a front-end specialist is its structural elements, namely:

 - Modules.
 Angular modularity is associated with the structure of the framework, which includes modules, components, directives, pipes, and services.
 The division of the framework’s structure into modules and components makes your application perfect for unit-testing.
 Each code unit is tested separately throughout the development process, which allows taking meticulous control of the quality.